The Ramblers (draft)

 “You have to tell him and Captain Harris.
 She will ensure that you obtain an honorable discharge to protect your benefits.”

 “My mother was in the Army Nurse Corps.
 She endured the stigma of being an unmarried single parent without a death benefit.
 It is difficult.
-While I am grateful for Director Oveta Culp Hobby for freeing us from the burden of having a dishonorable discharge stigmatize our career and social path, my mind is on fire with all possibilities, especially for how my family will react to me inevitably being an unmarried Inland Empire mother.
+While I am grateful to Director Oveta Culp Hobby for freeing us from the burden of having a dishonorable discharge stigmatize our career and social path, my mind is on fire with all possibilities, especially for how my family will react to me inevitably being an unmarried Inland Empire mother.
 I have never before been made vulnerable by anxiety until now.
 I am fidgeting when not learning new tasks in S3.”

-After untying her olive-drab, Ruth Ann consolingly knelt beside Beth to gently pat the salt burns from her cheeks.
-“Larry is as shamelessly devoted to you as he is his own family.
+After untying her olive-drab, Joyce consolingly knelt beside Beth to gently pat the salt burns from her cheeks.
+“Larry is as shamelessly devoted to you as he is to his own family.
 With as much allure and charm, the NAAFI Girls of the British Eighth Army blended the colors of its ranks.
 Their love isn’t a hideaway.
 Neither is yours.
 It can defiantly help realize the future.”

 Slouched by the embrace of comfort, Beth sought hope from her friend’s shoulder, “Where do you find strength for your faith?”